yiliu4234/FindPeek/README.md

  value continuously, the region is considered as a peak.
 The background value can be given manually or automatically generated according to the maximum value
 ## installation
-### Checkout the latest release of ichorCNA from GitHub
+### Checkout the latest release of FindPeek from GitHub
 ```git clone git@github.com:yiliu4234/FindPeek.git```
 ### Install R dependencies (in R)
  ## install from CRAN